saulpierotti/markdown_notebook/ADS.md

 	* Note that I can increase priority, not decrease!
 * I first increase the value and then check if the new heap respects the max-heap property
 * If it does not i traverse the tree from the updated node to the root to find a proper place for it
+* It is doing all constant time operations, and a while loop
+* The while loop is executed at most once for each level, so the complexity is $O(\log{n})$ on the size of the heap

 \begin{algorithmic}
 \Statex